GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

     ## mean in group Feather   mean in group Other
     ##          -0.002109984           0.055726131

-### 4.3 Linear transformation of predictions
+### 3.3 Linear transformation of predictions

 The following table presents the performance metrics of each model after transforming true and predicted values back to the linear scale.
-ANN and multiple linear regression reinforce their correlation while Random Forest decreases its *r*<sup>2</sup> value.
+ANN and multiple linear regression reinforce their correlation, while random forest decreases its *r*<sup>2</sup> value.
 Multiple linear regression provides the highest *r*<sup>2</sup> value (*r*<sup>2</sup> = 0.813) followed by ANN (*r*<sup>2</sup> = 0.801), indicating that multiple linear regression generalizes better to the linear scale.
-All models present lower RMSE values than the standard deviation value of weight of the experimental assemblage (24.83) which is indicative of a good general performance.
+All models present lower RMSE values than the standard deviation value of weight of the experimental assemblage (24.83 g), which is indicative of good general performance.

 ``` r